 Third Offense: Confiscation until the end of the day, multiple detentions, or ISS.

 Subsequent Offenses: Confiscation until the end of the day, ISS, or OSS.

-The Kingston K-14 School District is not responsible for lost or theft of the above items as they are not to be at school.
-Confiscated items will be placed in a foam lined locker in the office.
+The Kingston K-14 School District is not responsible for loss or theft of the above items as they are not to be at school.